openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 This getting started guide covers setting up your development environment for creating your own OpenRewrite recipes.

+{% hint style="info" %}
+If you are looking to build [OpenRewrite](https://github.com/openrewrite/rewrite) itself instead of a specific recipe, check out our [building and developing OpenRewrite guide](../reference/building-openrewrite-from-source.md).&#x20;
+{% endhint %}

 ## Prerequisites

 * [JDK](https://adoptopenjdk.net) (version 1.8+)